Current Nebraska Mortgage and Refinance Rates

 • Conventional refinances aren’t a part of a government loan program.
 They almost always come with higher rates than government-backed refinances.

 • FHA refinances are insured by the Federal Housing Administration (FHA), and are designed to put homeownership in reach for those who can’t qualify for conventional loans.
-Nebraska’s FHA refinances run about 0.35 percentage points lower than conventional refinance rates.
+Nebraska’s FHA refinance rates run about 0.35 percentage points lower than conventional refinance rates.

 • VA refinances are backed by the U.S. Department of Veterans Affairs (VA) and can help qualified military borrowers get into a home with no money down.
-Their rates are consistently low, and right now in Nebraska a VA refinance is likely to come with an interest rate that’s about 0.84 percentage points lower than a conventional refinance.
+Their rates are consistently low, and right now in Nebraska a VA refinance rate is likely to be about 0.84 percentage points lower than a conventional refinance.

 The current mortgage rates forecast doesn’t expect rates to skyrocket or plummet this year.
 Instead, they’re likely to spend the majority of their time between 6% and 7%, with the potential to dip a little bit lower by the end of the year.